Db2-DTE-POC/wxddemo/docs/wxd-watsonui.md

 * Access Control - Control who can access the data.

 ![Browser](wxd-images/watsonx-access.png)

-* Billing and Usage - Information on the usage of the system (currently not enabled).

 Try using the Data Explorer and Query engine to access some of the data in the pre-defined TPCH schema.